Kearney Case Interview: Complete Prep Guide (2026)

 Ask for a moment to organize your thoughts, then build a framework tailored to the specific case.
 A framework breaks down the business problem into three or four major areas you need to investigate.

-Do not use a memorized, generic framework.
-Kearney interviewers can tell immediately when you are forcing a one-size-fits-all structure onto a case.
-Instead, brainstorm the most relevant areas for this particular situation and organize them logically.
+Do not force a memorized, generic structure onto the case.
+Kearney interviewers can tell immediately when a candidate is reciting case interview frameworks instead of thinking.
+Brainstorm the most relevant areas for this particular situation and organize them logically.

 Step 4: Develop a Hypothesis